Camera Setup Dialog

 The number of camera frames that are summed into one saved frame can be controlled by entering either the summed frame time or the number of frames to sum.
 The other entry will be modified accordingly.
 The summed frame time will be adjusted to the nearest multiple of the camera frame time.
 The amount of summing is kept track of separately for linear and counting modes, as well as separately for each camera parameter set.

 Turn on this checkbox to align frames somewhere.
 The box appears if frames can be aligned either within the DE server or within SerialEM.
 In the latter case, either the frames can be aligned within SerialEM, with the aligned sum displayed at the end; or a command file can be written for running Alignframes in IMOD.
-When aligning in IMOD is selected, frame will be saved permanently even if you did not turn on the Save frames checkbox.
+When aligning in IMOD is selected, frames will be saved permanently even if you did not turn on the Save frames checkbox.

 When frames can be aligned within SerialEM, this button allows you to open the Frame Alignment Parameters dialog and choose the location and parameters for aligning.
 A line below this button will summarize the current selection of alignment parameters.